Optimum Reconfigurable Intelligent Surface Selection for Wireless Networks: Introduction

-Spatial point processes are regarded as tractable analytical tools to model the nodes' distribution (e.g., base stations, users, or relays) that gives a good statistical fit to physical wireless network deployments~\cite{Andrews2011tcom}.
-However, only a few works have so far focused on spatial network models for the deployment of RISs or the distribution of users in RIS assisted networks; see~\cite{Renzo2019jwcn,hou2019arxiv,kishk2020arxiv,9110835, 9129476, nemati2020risassisted}.
+Spatial point processes are regarded as tractable analytical tools to model the locations of the network elements (e.g., base stations, users, or relays), with a good statistical fit to physical wireless network deployments~\cite{Andrews2011tcom}.
+However, only a few papers have so far focused on spatial network models for the deployment of RISs or the distribution of users in RIS-assisted networks; see~\cite{Renzo2019jwcn,hou2019arxiv,kishk2020arxiv,9110835,nemati2020risassisted,shafique2021stochastic}.
 In \cite{Renzo2019jwcn}, environmental objects are assumed to be coated as RISs where the deployment is modeled as a modified line process with random locations and orientations.
-In \cite{hou2019arxiv}, they jointly design detection weight at the randomly distributed users and the passive beamforming weight at the multiple fixed RISs. \cite{kishk2020arxiv} considers a cellular network where the midpoints of the blockages are distributed according to a Poisson point process (PPP) and a fraction of the blockages are provided with RISs. \cite{9110835} provides performance analysis of a large-scale mmWave cellular network where the locations of base stations and RISs are modeled using independent PPPs.
-Recently, \cite{nemati2020risassisted} studies the coverage of a RIS-aided large-scale mmWave cellular network where the buildings with RISs are distributed based on a PPP.
-However, none of these papers considered location-based optimum RIS selection from multiple randomly distributed RISs.
-Performance characterization of RIS-aided random wireless networks with such optimum RIS selection is an open problem in the literature.
+In \cite{hou2019arxiv}, they propose a joint design for the detection weight at randomly distributed users and passive beamforming weight at RISs. \cite{kishk2020arxiv} considers a cellular network where the midpoints of the blockages are distributed according to a Poisson point process (PPP) and the blockages are equipped with RISs. \cite{9110835} provides performance analysis of a large-scale mmWave cellular network where the locations of base stations and RISs are modeled using independent PPPs.
+Recently, \cite{nemati2020risassisted} studies the coverage of an RIS-aided large-scale mmWave cellular network where the buildings with RISs are distributed according to a PPP. \cite{shafique2021stochastic} analyzes the coverage probability, ergodic capacity, and energy efficiency for indirect RIS-aided network with where the locations of the RISs follow a binomial point process. {Very recently, \cite{9500724} analyzes the outage probability of an RIS-aided network where multiple IRSs are randomly distributed with different association policies activating a random RIS, the closest RIS to the transmitter, or all available RISs.
+However, none of these papers considered a selection strategy choosing the best RIS from a collection of randomly distributed RISs to optimize connectivity between source and destination nodes.
+Performance characterization of RIS-aided random wireless networks with such optimum RIS selection is an open problem in the literature, which we tackle in this paper.}